 However, there are other things you can do.
 For example, you can buy pellet heaters or gas heaters.
 I promised myself that if I ever buy property in Portugal, I will 100% put in central heating, no matter the cost of electricity.

-Connecting with fellow expats in Lisbon
+Connecting expats in Lisbon

 Lisbon is THE city for expats and digital nomads.
 There are a lot of events that are held every week depending on your specific interests.
 Whenever I move to another country or city, I always end up checking out the GGI local chapters, and there is one in both Lisbon and Porto.